mbiarnes/kie-server/base/README.md

 The image contains:

 * JBoss Wildfly 14.0.1.Final
-* JBoss Drools KIE Server 7.20.0.Final
+* JBoss KIE Server 7.20.0.Final

-This image provides the Drools KIE Server.
+This image provides the KIE Server.
 It's intended to be extended so you can add your custom configurations.

 If you don't want to extend this image and you just want to try Drools KIE Server take a look at the `jboss/kie-server-showcase:latest` Docker image, it contains some default configurations.